Understanding Stunting in Nutrition

 Many people believe that if the parents are short, then their kids will be short as well.
 But that’s not true!

-Research has shown that the environmental factors, including nutrition, has a greater influence on height during early childhood than genetics
+Research has shown that environmental factors, including nutrition, have a greater influence on height during early childhood than genetics, highlighting the critical role of addressing stunting in nutrition

 Did you know, 80% of a child’s height is determined by factors like nutrition and only 20% by genetics?1